Main Navigation - Mobile

 IV.
 GENERAL CLASSIFICATION

 State law provides that all data collected, created, received or maintained by a school district is public unless classified by state or federal law as not public or private or confidential.
 State law classifies all data on individuals maintained by a school district which relates to a student as private data on individuals.
-This data may not be disclosed to parties other than the parent or eligible student without consent, except pursuant to a valid court order, certain state statutes authorizing access, and the provisions of 20 U.S.C. §1232g and the regulations promulgated thereunder.
-Note: A subpoena does not suffice for release of educational data.
-The requesting party must produce a valid court order.
+This data may not be disclosed to parties other than the parent/guardian or eligible student without consent, except pursuant to a valid court order, certain state statutes authorizing access, and the provisions of 20 U.S.C. §1232g and the regulations promulgated thereunder.

 V. STATEMENT OF RIGHTS